nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="updating-humanizers"></a> Updating Humanizers

-Humanizers can be updated with a JSON representation of the humanizer rules to `%CMR-ENDPOINT%/humanizers` along with a valid EDL bearer token.
+Humanizers can be updated with a JSON representation of the humanizer rules to `%CMR-ENDPOINT%/humanizers` along with a valid EDL bearer token or Launchpad token.
 The response will contain a concept id and revision id identifying the set of humanizer instructions.

 ```
 curl -XPUT -i -H "Content-Type: application/json" -H "Authorization: Bearer XXXXX" %CMR-ENDPOINT%/humanizers -d \